Documentation

 The Logic Engine

-A Pipe connects Sources to Destinations.
+A Pipe connects Sources to Data Stores.
 It acts as the routing and logic layer, supporting 1-to-many fan-out to replicate data to multiple clouds simultaneously.

 Fan-out: Replicate to S3 + B2ACL: Allow Camera GroupRoute to multiple buckets